 Will my commercial auto insurance policy cover personal use?
 Personal use is usually covered in your commercial policy, but it’s always best to be sure before making a decision on an insurance provider and policy.
 Always check with your broker or agent before assuming you’re covered.

 I’m a rideshare driver.
 Do I need a rideshare insurance policy?
-You should always check with your insurance company to see if your personal auto policy allows for ridesharing and if you require any additional commercial insurance coverage.
+If you drive an Uber or Lyft, you should always check with your insurance company to see if your personal auto policy allows for ridesharing and if you require any additional commercial insurance coverage.
 Some ridesharing companies are now partnering with insurance companies to offer commercial insurance coverage to all their drivers.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.
 Terms, conditions and exclusions apply to coverage.
 See policy for details.